KhronosGroup/glTF/specification/README.md

 ### node.skeletons

-The id of skeleton nodes.
+The ID of skeleton nodes.
 Each node defines a subtree, which has a `jointName` of the corresponding element in the referenced `skin.joints`.

 * **Type**: `string[]`
    * Each element in the array must be unique.